UtrechtUniversity/getting-started/README.md

 Add a license to your work, this defines the rules for people who want to use your code/software.
 If you reuse licensed software, make sure that the license you choose is compatible with the license of the reused software.
 [Choosing a license](https://choosealicense.com/).

+Contact [RDM](mailto:info.rdm@uu.nl) for questions regarding code and software licensing.

-Contact the [Copyright Information Office](https://www.uu.nl/en/organisation/copyright-information-office) if you have questions regarding working with copyrighted contents.
+Contact the [Copyright Information Office](https://www.uu.nl/en/organisation/copyright-information-office) if you have other questions regarding working with copyrighted contents.

 ## Resources